 such data is not available for personalized advertising.

-To set the default personalized advertising behavior, set the value of
+To disable personalized advertising behavior by default, set the value of

 Analytics.setUserProperty("true", forName: AnalyticsUserPropertyAllowAdPersonalizationSignals)

 [FIRAnalytics setUserPropertyString:@"YES" forName:kFIRUserPropertyAllowAdPersonalizationSignals];

 If you have chosen to temporarily disable analytics collection (for example, until an end-user provides consent), and you want to control personalized advertising features upon re-enabling analytics collection for a user, ensure that your call to specify this setting precedes your call to re-enable analytics collection.
 For example:

 When ad personalization signals have been disabled for a user via one of the